improvess/cpp-linux-system-stats/README.md

 # cpp-linux-system-stats

-Single-header, straight-forward API to read CPU &amp; Memory usage for linux systems.
-The data are extracted from `/proc/stat` and `/proc/meminfo`.
+Single-header, straight-forward API to read CPU, Memory &amp; Disk usage for linux systems.
+The data are extracted respectively from `/proc/stat`, `/proc/meminfo` and `statvfs`.

 # Example